clburlison/clburlison.com/_posts/2014-10-02-reposado-guide.md

 {% endhighlight %}

-At this point Margarita should be completely installed and configured.
+At this point, Margarita should be completely installed and configured.
 To test, run the following command and then point your favorite browser to [http://example.com:8089]() (do not worry, port 8089 is just for this test).
 If all goes well, Margarita should load but without showing any updates.
 To see the updates, uncheck the “Hide commonly listed updates” button at the top of the page.
 If you still do not see any updates, you have encountered a problem and should look at the output in your terminal window to start troubleshooting.

 **Testing Margarita:**
 {% highlight bash %}